 Available workshops for older students (Year 12 – University level):

 Writing Diversely – an explanation of the core concepts of diversity in writing, and a guided group discussion about why it is important for writers of all kinds to make their work inclusive.
 Students will learn how to research identities and avoid stereotypes, using case studies and examples of diverse works in Young Adult fiction.
 We will research a diverse identity for a piece of fiction.
 (1- 2 hours, less than 40 students) – read a review of this workshop by University of Nottingham here

 Working with publishers – an explanation of the process of editing with a publisher, with guided exercises in editing an chapter extract, swapping work and line-editing each other’s writing using Microsoft Word tracked changes and comments.
 NB: students will need to bring a scene or short story along to edit (1 – 2 hours, less than 40 students)

-School, university or library visits, or talks via Skype/Google Hangouts, can be arranged by contacting me at email@example.com.
-My prices are available here, and you can download graphics to use for posters at events here.
+School, university or library visits, or talks via Zoom/Skype/Google Hangouts, can be arranged by contacting me at firstname.lastname@example.org or fill out this form with the details of your proposed event.